-Management Fees - The COCC will continue to charge the Management Fee at the HUD's determined rate of \$70.64 per units leased to the AMPS and 20% of Administrative Fees for Housing Choice Voucher program.
+Management Fees - The COCC will continue to charge the Management Fee at the HUD's determined rate of \$84.08 per unit leased to the AMPS and \$12 per voucher of Administrative Fees for Housing Choice Voucher program.

-Bookkeeping Fees - The COCC will continue to charge the Bookkeeping Fee at the HUD's determined rate of \$7.50 per unit leased to the AMPS and the Housing Choice Voucher program.
+Bookkeeping Fees - The COCC will continue to charge the Bookkeeping Fee at the HUD's determined rate of \$7.50 per unit leased to the AMPS and per voucher for the Housing Choice Voucher program.